anirban0451/tpidesigns/README.md

 ### 2\.
 Calculation of Unit Probability Mass

-This function calculates Unit Probability Mass (Refer to [Ji et al(2010)](https://journals.sagepub.com/doi/pdf/10.1177/1740774510382799)) for a particular Interval within the range of Beta distribution.
+The function `UPM` calculates Unit Probability Mass (Refer to [Ji et al(2010)](https://journals.sagepub.com/doi/pdf/10.1177/1740774510382799)) for a particular Interval within the range of Beta distribution.

 ``` r
 #generating two random points within (0,1) for the Interval (not important, just for the sake of example)